Inatan/csharp.strategy.pattern.inatan/README.md

-﻿# a project to test designer patterns
+﻿# a project to test design patterns